jasmineelkins/forget-me-not/README.md

 - Reformat birthday display (but can't affect form/backend)
 - User can select 'receive email newsletter' - backend boolean updates to true
 - Reading List renders as table
+- Scrape data from Medium to show article title and first paragraph..

 - Deploy to heroku